castle/castle-cloudflare-worker-sample/README.md

     Add Cloudflare Account ID (`CF_ACCOUNT_ID`) and Cloudflare API Token with "Edit Workers" permissions (`CF_API_TOKEN`).
 They will be auto-uploaded as Github actions secrets.

-    After this step, `castle-cloudflare-worker-demo` repository should be forked to your organization.
+    After this step, `castle-cloudflare-worker-sample` repository should be forked to your organization.

 3. Deploy with GitHub Actions